Museums in Rome

 Inventions you can touch at the Leonardo da Vinci Experience in Rome (© TKKurikawa)

-Leonardo da Vinci was a genius of his time and gifted in just about every discipline of the arts and sciences.
+Leonardo da Vinci was a true genius of his time, gifted in art, science, and engineering alike.

 Admission